EdOber-DA/javascript-challenge/README.md

 * [Code for UFO level 1:](UFO-level-1)

-  * [Landing Page:](UFO-level-1/index.html) Starting point for the site with iput field and button that initiates the data selection for the table.
+  * [Landing Page:](UFO-level-1/index.html) Starting point for the site with input field and button that initiates the data selection for the table.
 Displays the selected data.

-  * [Javascript code "app.js":](UFO-level-1/static/js/app.js) Sets up the input data, accesses the DOM, triggers the event handlers to read the input, selects the data, and updates the <tbody> in the DOM with the data rows.
+  * [JavaScript code "app.js":](UFO-level-1/static/js/app.js) Sets up the input data, accesses the DOM, triggers the event handlers to read the input, selects the data, and updates the <tbody> in the DOM with the data rows.
 Also resets the table on each new selection to clear previous data rows.

-  * [Data in javascript file "data.js":](UFO-level-1/static/js/data.js) Data file that is read in via the HTML script line.
+  * [Data in JavaScript file "data.js":](UFO-level-1/static/js/data.js) Data file that is read in via the HTML script line.

   * [CSS Styles:](UFO-level-1/static/css/style.css) Style sheet for the site.

   * [Images for the site:](UFO-level-1/static/images) images for the landing page.